bootstrapworld/curriculum/lessons/Early-Math/computation/langs/en-us/slides.md

 # Simplifying Arithmetic Expressions

-- Each row on @printable-exercise{circles-and-computation-whole-nums.adoc} represents a step-by-step computation, which results in an answer.
+- Each row on @printable-exercise{pages/circles-and-computation-whole-nums.adoc} represents a step-by-step computation, which results in an answer.
 Some of the steps are missing numbers and operators!
 - Fill in those numbers and operators so that each sequence of circles will end with the answer shown on the right.
-- When you're done, complete  @printable-exercise{circles-and-computation.adoc}, a version of the activity with more challenging numbers.
+- When you're done, complete  @printable-exercise{pages/circles-and-computation.adoc}, a version of the activity with more challenging numbers.
 - Did you fill in blanks in the Circles of Evaluation from left to right or right to left?
 Why?

 ---